activeyawcontrol/simrig-evolution/README.md

 Attempt 2:
 * Sparco R383.
 330mm, just right.

 Review: I started out with just a wheel + the Simucube quick release because DiRT doesn't need very many buttons.
 I ended up purchasing a button box from SimLine.
 SimLine has a few ready-made type button boxes - a Fiesta WRC, a Porsche GT, and an Audi R8 GT3.
 They can also do custom wheels including funky switches and Simucube wireless.
 I had a button box made with only a handful of buttons, one funky switch (mostly for menus) and SC2 wireless.
 It's awesome!
 The paddles are better than the NSH though they are not amazeballs like the SimCore paddles.
 Buttons are good.
 And the value is excellent.
 The only thing I'd change is possibly ordering the Fiesta WRC button box in wireless instead because it looks great.
-(Though even in DiRT most of those buttons would not have jobs, I think)
+(Though even in DiRT most of those buttons would not have jobs, I think; but they would look cool)

 You can find them on Facebook here: https://www.facebook.com/simline.gt/

 ### Wheel 3: GT wheel: NSH Racing + Motamec D shape

+Purchased September 2020

 Why: TCR, GT3, GTE.